stevejarvis/stevejarvis.github.io/_posts/2014-09-01-insecurity-of-wep-mitm.md

 excerpt: "How WEP secured wireless networks can be a security risk.
 Portrayed by a very real life attack vector, continuing with a man in the middle attack on an SSL connection."
-tags: [security, WEP, network, SSL, mitm]
+tags: [security, WEP, network, SSL, mitm, project]
 comments: true
 header:
   image: /assets/images/header.jpg